Gradient Starvation: A Learning Proclivity in Neural Networks: Theoretical Results

+where $\v{1}$ is a vector of size $n$ with all its elements equal to 1.
+This vector form simply represents a summation over all the elements of the vector it is multiplied to. $\lambda \in [0, \infty)$ denotes the weight decay coefficient.

-Direct minimization of this loss function using the gradient descent would lead to coupled dynamics and is difficult in its general form \citep{combes2018learning}.
-As an alternative, we treat the corresponding dual optimization problem using the following variational lower bound \citep{jaakkola1999probabilistic} derived by the Legendre transformation of the loss function.
-The Legendre transformation is derived according to the following inequality,
+Direct minimization of this loss function using the gradient descent obeys coupled dynamics and is difficult to treat directly~\citep{combes2018learning}.
+To overcome this problem, we call on a variational approach that leverages the Legendre transformation of the loss function.
+This allows tractable dynamics that can directly incorporate rates of learning in different feature directions.
+Following~\citep{jaakkola1999probabilistic}, we note the following inequality,